Year 2 course units

 How to Conduct Politics Research

-This course allows students to develop research skills by preparing them to conduct an independent research project in politics, covering a range of different methodologies and types of data.
+This course allows you to develop research skills by preparing you to conduct an independent research project in politics, covering a range of different methodologies and types of data.

 Essentials in Survey Design and Analysis

-This course unit will discuss practical issues involved in the planning of surveys, as well as practical topics involved in the analysis of survey data taking into account the design of the survey, management and handling of survey data from a range of social science datasets, exploratory analysis, comparing differences between means and proportions and chi-square tests for testing associations.
+Taking into account the design of the survey, management, and handling of survey data from a range of social science datasets, exploratory analysis, comparing differences between means and proportions and chi-square tests for testing associations.

 Research Design and Statistical Inference